oreximus/learnings/InformationTechnology/WebDevelopment/nodejs.md

 - RESTful APIs works on server-client architecture and this means that the server and client are individual entity and they should not depend on each other.

+## Experiences:

+- while doing multer logic, do verify the accepting `fieldName` that they are same.
+- In providing the variable in the custom object for Database Entry showing an error while directly using the variable which has some value coming from the function, check this by typing the variable `${variableName}` manner.